 For example, he described the fire department’s long-sought request for a skid loader for the firefighter's training academy.
 “What are your firefighters going to do with a skid loader that could take out half a building rather quickly?”
 Reagan asked.

-The fire department explained.
-When training groups of 40-50 firefighters, a significant amount of material, including wooden pallets, old cars, etc. is burned.
+The fire department explained that when training groups of 40-50 firefighters, a significant amount of material, including wooden pallets, old cars, etc. is burned.
 In the clean-up process, trainees were often injured — “a rusty nail, a foot crushed.”
 The skid loader would improve safety, picking up debris and loading it onto trucks.

 Reagan included skid loader in his buy plan, got finance approval and “four months later, they had their skid loader.”